waifuai/quantum-circuit-optimization/README.md

     *   Improving the Gemini API implementation (e.g., advanced prompt engineering, exploring different generation strategies, automated evaluation using metrics like gate count reduction or fidelity).
     *   Investigating reinforcement learning approaches using the Gemini API for feedback.
     *   Incorporating error mitigation awareness into the optimization prompts or process.

-This project provides a solid foundation for exploring the exciting intersection of classical and quantum machine learning for the purpose of quantum circuit optimization.
-It offers a starting point for researchers and developers interested in contributing to this rapidly evolving field.------------------------
-This project provides a solid foundation for exploring the exciting intersection of classical and quantum machine learning for the purpose of quantum circuit optimization.
-It offers a starting point for researchers and developers interested in contributing to this rapidly evolving field.